jota-one/ferencfarkas.org/catalogue/assets/texts/about/tres-cantiones-sacrae-for-voice-and-string-orchestra.md

 > In my "Tres cantiones sacrae," I set three Latin liturgical texts to music.
 >
-> For "Paulus ad Corinthos de charitate », which I wrote in 1988, I took up Saint Paul's letter to the Corinthians, which speaks
+> For "Paulus ad Corinthos de Charitate », which I wrote in 1988, I took up Saint Paul's letter to the Corinthians, which speaks
 > of love.
 I am surprised that, to my knowledge, no one else has set this touching confession to music.
 >
 > The other two songs date from 1991: "Canticum Redemptorum," is a song of thanksgiving based on a text from the Prophet Isaiah